It doesn’t make any sense to you.

 You Vs. The Competition: A Battle Of Emotions

-You may have the best product in the world, but if your website and marketing collateral don’t evoke any emotions, you’re going to lose out to your competitors every time, even if they have a lousy product.
+You may have the best product in the world, but if your website and marketing collateral don’t evoke any emotions, you’re going to lose out to your competitors, even if they have a lousy product.

 Virtual Inc. is a great example of using emotion in B2B marketing.